JacobHilbert/simple-gillespie/README.md

 # simple-gillespie
-Gillespie algorithm implementing the ARN-Protein model for multiple cells.
+Gillespie algorithm implementing the single ARN-Protein model for multiple cells.

 <img src="examples/graph.png" width="500">

 The code calculates the evolution of several cells and averages its values every so often.
 The results are then stored in a `.dat` file per variable.

+Currently, the code runs in parallel with OpenMP macros.

 ### To run: